Dantemss/v2m/README.md

-# ParallelCV
+# V2M

-Parallel video stream processing for OpenCV
+Transform a video from a moving camera into a 3D map of the environment.

-# Licensing
+# License

 This repository is licensed under the AGPL v3.0 license (see the LICENSE file).

 Contact the author for alternative licensing options.